Repairing Minor Kitchen Worktop Damage: A Worktop Express® Nutshell Guide

 There are small scratches on my worktop?

 General usage of your worktop can occasionally cause small scratches or other marks to appear.
-On wooden worktops this is nothing to worry about – they are easily repairable.
+On wooden worktops this is nothing to worry about – they are easily repairable by following the simple instructions below:

-Start by sanding the damaged area using 240 grit sandpaper until there are no signs of scratches on the surface.
-Clean with a lint-free cloth to remove dust, then re-oil using Rustins Danish Oil.
-After 5-10 minutes, remove any excess oil.
+- Sand the damaged area using 240 grit sandpaper until there are no signs of scratches on the surface

 There’s a stain on my worktop?